Frequently Asked Questions

 My minimum virtual session is one hour, and I suggest booking no more than two hours.

-If you've got a tight deadline, or if we've worked together before and know we can maintain our energy, we can do a longer session.
+If you've got a tight deadline, or if we've worked together before and know we can maintain our energy, we can do longer sessions.

 If your project is large, we can schedule multiple sessions to tackle it and/or I can bring in a team.
 I offer multi-session packages that can help you save money.
 Contact me to learn more about package pricing.